Advantages and Disadvantages of Tree Topology

 - The establishment cost increases as well.

-- If the bulk of nodes are added in this network, then the maintenance will become complicated.
+- If the bulk of nodes is added to this network, then the maintenance will become complicated.